MHUS25/bookmark-manager/README.md

 As a user
 So that the bookmarks I save are useful
-I want to save only valid URLs
+I want to only save valid URLs

 As a user
 So that I can make notes about my bookmarks
 I want to add a Comment to a Bookmark

+As a user
+So that I can categorise my bookmarks
+I want to add a Tag to a Bookmark
 ```

 ## How to use